gartcimore/bestspot4me/README.md

 App is available on the virtual device after a build (the first build is a bit long).

-HMR is available, when a modification is saved on SublimeText, the application is automatcally updated.
+HMR must be available, when a modification is saved on SublimeText, the application is automatcally updated.

+if HMR is not available, press F1 on Genymotion virtual device and "enable hot reloading".